kevinyswong/kevinyswong.github.io/index.md

 <h4>2021-02-20, 六.
 How it Ends and Elsewhere Begins Anew.</h4>
 <p>
 A daughter returns to Greece with her father who was born there.
-He is returning to exhume is mother.
+He is returning to exhume his mother.
 The country's shortage of burial space means the dead lie in rented land, staying for three years before their family must come to retrieve their bones to make room for someone else.
 The uncle hadn't left the small town with the father decades ago and is the one digging.
 He clears away